sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-01-17-recommender-systems-ranking-retrieval-and-feedback-loops.md

 2. no diversity or freshness constraints
 3. weak experimentation and rollback discipline
 4. no fairness checks for catalog exposure
+5. blaming ranking when the real issue is weak retrieval coverage

 ---